Is that a game or a toy?

 This got me thinking about what made that experience so intriguing.
 I had heard or read a few comments about Forbidden Sky, talking about it being both a toy and a game.
 Now I understood what they were saying.

-There’s a bit of a child-like wonder in all of us, and we can still become fascinated by a simple toy.
+There’s a bit of child-like wonder in all of us and we can still become fascinated by a simple toy.